ruomengh/tdx-amber-idc-preview/README.md

 ```

 ### 3.4 Attestation
-Execute the following commands to perform the attestation using trustauthority-cli.
+Execute the following commands to perform the attestation using [trustauthority-client](https://github.com/intel/trustauthority-client).
 For more details of trustauthority-cli usage, please refer to [Intel® Trust Authority TDX CLI](https://github.com/intel/trustauthority-client/blob/main/tdx-cli/README.md).

 _NOTE: trustauthority-cli has been installed in TD guest image by default.
 You can use it directly._